-Formal budgetary accounting is employed as a management control device during the year for the SLFPA-W General Fund, the WJLD Operations and Maintenance Special Revenue Fund, the ALD Operations and Maintenance Special Revenue Fund, and the West Closure Complex Fund.
+Formal budgetary accounting is employed as a management control device during the year for the SLFPA-W General Fund, the WJLD Operations and Maintenance Special Revenue Fund, and the West Closure Complex Fund.
 Budgetary data for the West Closure Complex Emergency Fund is not presented since these funds are restricted for emergency purposes only and are considered unpredictable.
-Budgetary data for the Capital Project funds are not presented since these funds are budgeted over the life of the respective project, not on an annual basis.
+Budgetary data for the Capital Project funds is not presented since these funds are budgeted over the life of the respective project, not on an annual basis.